joshnguyentoronto/the-exhibit/README.md

 ### To Do List:
 1. Revalidate session after redirect after login
-2. Login with Google and Github don't work properly right now and need fix
-3. Easy tasks:
+2. Easy tasks:
     - Policy page
     - Term page
     - About page
-4. Profile page
+3. Profile page
     - See profile page
     - Edit profile page
         + Handle save profile image to AWS properly
     - See other's profile page
-5. Interact with Projects:
+4. Interact with Projects:
     - Search for projects function
     - Filter out projects function
     - Handle click to see the project detail